 Zaat T, Zagers M, Mol F, Goddijn M, van Wely M, Mastenbroek S. Fresh versus frozen embryo transfers in assisted reproduction.
 Cochrane Database of Systematic Reviews 2021, Issue 2.
 Art.
 No.: CD011184.
 DOI: 10.1002/14651858.CD011184.pub3.

+Figures

+AUTHOR: High quality, editable figure files are required for publication.
+Ideally, all figures should be in TIFF, EPS or AI format at a minimum of 300dpi.
+If figures remain in MS Word, they must be fully editable (i.e. not simply cut and pasted in to MS Word) and images and text must not be pixelated or blurry at 400% magnification.

+High quality, editable files are also required for the supplementary figures (as described above for main figures).

+Please return all new figure files to me.
+Thank you.

 Figure legends

-Figure 1: Flow of participants
+Figure 1 Flow of participants in a randomised controlled trial (E-Freeze) of elective freezing of embryos versus fresh embryo transfer in IVF.

+OHSS: ovarian hyperstimulation syndrome, ITT: intention to treat

-Figure 2: Primary outcome analyses
+Figure 2 Primary outcome (ealthy baby rate) analyses.

+RR: risk ratio

-Supplementary figure 1: Subgroup analysis of the primary outcome
+Supplementary figure S1 Subgroup analysis of the primary outcome ( Healthy Baby rate)

-Supplementary figure 2 Cost-effectiveness scatter plot and acceptability curve for the incremental cost per health baby (a and b) and the incremental cost per live birth (c and d)
+Supplementary figure S2 Cost-effectiveness scatter plot and acceptability curve for the incremental costs.

+A and B: costs per health baby, C and D: costs per live birth.

-Supplementary figure 3: Sensitivity analysis around the cost of transvaginal monitoring scans and the inclusion of antenatal and delivery care costs, showing the scatter plot and acceptability curve for the incremental cost per health baby
+Supplementary figure S3 Sensitivity analysis or the incremental cost per health baby ( Including Transvaginal scan and cost of antenatal care and delivery).

+AUTHOR: I suggest each of the panels in Supplementary figure S3 is labelled A), B), C), etc. and you edit the legend to provide a shorter overall title, with further explanation under a, b, c, etc below.
+Please would you edit accordingly?